-It’s the reason that folks have reacted with disbelief when I say that my mental illnesses are severely debilitating.
-It’s the reason that doctors disagree about whether or not I’m dysfunctional or suicidal “enough” to be hospitalized.
-It’s the reason that I don’t always receive the support or care that I need, because I’m assumed to be better off than I actually am.
+It’s the reason folks have reacted with disbelief when I say that my mental illnesses are severely debilitating.
+It’s the reason doctors disagree about whether or not I’m dysfunctional or suicidal “enough” to be hospitalized.
+It’s the reason why I don’t always receive the support or care that I need, because I’m assumed to be better off than I actually am.

 The first psychiatrist I ever saw said she was reluctant to prescribe any medications to me because I had good grades in school.
 Her words exactly: “What do you even need me for?”

-As a rule, before we get into the nitty-gritty of what I’ve been through, many clinicians are disarmed by my presence — some even questioning why I’m there in the first place, because I don’t “look” mentally ill.
+As a rule, before we get into the nitty-gritty of what I’ve been through, many clinicians are disarmed by my presence .
+Some even question why I’m there in the first place, because I don’t “look” mentally ill.

 The difference is that those challenges are still a result of stigma — namely, that mentally ill people must be dysfunctional, difficult, and unrelatable.
 My erasure is intrinsically bound up with the kind of ableism that ensures that “lower functioning” mentally ill folks don’t get the support that they need.